github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

    * **Every push** (the default setting) - With this setting, prebuild configurations will be updated on every push made to the given branch.
 This will ensure that codespaces generated from a prebuild template always contain the latest codespace configuration, including any recently added or updated dependencies.
    * **On configuration change** - This ensure that changes to the dev container configuration files for the repository are used when a codespace is generated from a prebuild template.
 The Actions workflow that updates the prebuild template will run less often, so this option will use fewer Actions minutes.
 However, this option will not guarantee that codespaces always include recently added or updated dependencies, so these may have to be added or updated manually after a codespace has been created.
-   * **Scheduled** - This can reduce consumption of Actions minutes, and reduce the amount of time during which prebuilds are unavailable because they are being updated.
+   * **Scheduled** - With this setting, you can have your prebuild configurations update on a custom schedule that's defined by you.
+This can reduce consumption of Actions minutes, and reduce the amount of time during which prebuilds are unavailable because they are being updated.
 However, with this option, codespaces may be created that do not use the latest dev container configuration changes.

    ![The prebuild trigger options](/assets/images/help/codespaces/prebuilds-triggers.png)